How to Use Demonstrative Pronouns and Adjectives in Slovak

 - Overview of the Slovak Language

-A comprehensive introduction to the Slovak language, including grammar and vocabulary.
+General information about the Slovak language, including grammar and vocabulary.

 - Slovak Demonstrative Pronouns Explained